DamonMohammadbagher/ETWProcessMon2/ETWPM2Monitor2/README.md

 Related Article: https://damonmohammadbagher.github.io/Posts/12aug2021x.html

-Note: the goal is talking/thinking about how can use ETW as Defender/Blue teamer for Defensive tools like EDR/AVs or your own Tools etc. so does not matter what i did in my C# codes, these codes just is for test to show you how can use ETW as Blue teamer but these things/codes made by my opinion & my focus was on Remote Thread Injection attack also my focus was on those things which i think blue teamers should know them better than before and these code was for Chapter15 of ebook [bypassing AVs by C# Programming], (i will publish ch15 soon ;D) which is about how can use ETW for Defenders/Blue teamers & ...
+Note: the goal is talking/thinking about how can use ETW as Defender/Blue teamer for Defensive tools like EDR/AVs or your own Tools etc. so does not matter what i did in my C# codes, these codes just is for test to show you how can use ETW as Blue teamer but these things/codes made by my opinion & my focus was on Remote Thread Injection attack also my focus was on those things which i think blue teamers should know them better than before (especially Alarms TAB Events in this tool)  and these code was for Chapter15 of ebook [bypassing AVs by C# Programming], (i will publish ch15 soon ;D) which is about how can use ETW for Defenders/Blue teamers & ...

 Usage Steps